phusion/phusion-server-tools/README.md

 Some tools require additional configuration through `config.yml`, which must be located in the same directory as the tool or in `/etc/phusion-server-tools.yml`.
 Please see `config.yml.example` for an example.

+## Cryptographic verification

+We do not release source tarballs for Juvia.
+Users are expected to get the source code from Github.

+From time to time, we create Git tags for milestones.
+These milestones are signed with the [Phusion Software Signing key](http://www.phusion.nl/about/gpg).
+After importing this key you can verify Git tags as follows:

+    git tag --verify milestone-2013-03-11

 ## Backup